sweet-security/candystore/README.md

 We trust the operating system to flush the data files and mmap'ed rows table to storage, which means that even if your process crashes, your data will be fully consistent.
-However, this is not true on a power failure or a kernel panic -- in which case the state of the index file is completely unknown.
-In such cases Candy has a rebuild mechanism that essentially wipes the rows table clean and reads all the data files in order, replaying every set/remove as it happened, and achieves a consistent state.
+However, this is not true on a power failure or a kernel panic -- in which case the state of the index file is unknown.
+In such cases Candy has an efficient rebuild mechanism (based on checkpointing) that essentially replays recent mutating operations in order and rebuilds the correct state from the data files.

 ## Design Goals